 Are all of my funds invested?
 Your ICM account has $125 in your Sutton Bank account; any additional amounts are swept daily into your securities account.

 Can I lose money in invested funds?
 Yes: all securities have a risk of loss.
-Although GMMFs have a stable NAV (net asset value) and are not subject to fee or liquidity gates, there is no guarantee of principle when investing in funds linked to your ICM account.
+Although GMMFs have a constant NAV (net asset value) and are not subject to fee or liquidity gates, there is no guarantee of principle when investing in funds linked to your ICM account.

 Are these teaser rates?
 No: the rates ICM pays are based on the performance of the securities into which a client’s funds are invested.